Download free PDF

 • China's robust AI and IoT ecosystem strengthens its position as a leader on the digital twin stage.
 Extensive development of 5G infrastructure, sensor manufacturing, and AI algorithms means that China can build strongly connected and data-rich environments that enable real-time twin operations.
 The presence of various large semiconductors and cloud firms provides the computational backbone to conduct digital twin simulations at the industrial scale and national level.

-Latin America digital twin market accounted for USD 759.2 million in 2024 and is anticipated to show lucrative growth over the forecast period.
+Latin America digital twin market accounted for USD 1 billion in 2025 and is anticipated to show lucrative growth over the forecast period.

 • The market for digital twins in Latin America is cautiously progressing with room for growth in use cases mainly in the automotive, manufacturing and utilities sectors.
 Brazil and Mexico are important countries due to having an existing industrial ecosystem, increased investment in smart manufacturing, and use of cloud/hybrid data platforms.
 Further, the regionโ€™s investment in ongoing initiatives specializing in real-time data analytics and predictive maintenance will make it easier for enterprises to adopt digital twin solutions.